MBau0/Chat-Client-and-Server/README.md

 ### Commands
   -Executes a function based on the command name of a packet
   -Function pointers
-  -Client and Server have their own commands that they cause the other to excute
+  -Client and Server have their own commands that they cause the other to execute
   -Defined as ```void function(void* buf, int size) ```

   Example: